getreu/tp-note/docs/source/tpnote--manpage.md

 support for Asciidoc and WikiText.
 Finally, the note's rendition is live updated and displayed in the user's web browser.

-After the user finished editing, Tp-Note analyses eventual changes in the notes metadata and renames, if necessary, the file, so that its metadata and filename are in sync again.
+After the user finished editing, Tp-Note analyses potential changes in the notes metadata and renames, if necessary, the file, so that its metadata and filename are in sync again.
 Finally, the resulting path is printed to '`stdout`', log and error messages are dumped to '`stderr`'.